joseph-arber/Capstone-Project-Geospatial-Analysis/README.md

-# Peer-graded Assignment: Segmenting and Clustering Neighborhood Data
+# Peer-graded Assignment: Segmenting and Clustering Geolocation Data

 ### This repo contains two projects.

 #### Project 1:
+**What is there to do in Toronto?**
 The first notebook is a detailed analysis of Toronto city neighborhoods.
 Using the four square API, we extracted data on the different neighborhoods in Toronto, we focussed on the different locations of interest such as restuarants, coffee shops and bars.
 We then clustered the data to find out what the most common types of restuarant/bar were to each neighborhood.

-#### Project 2:
+#### Capstone Project:
-**What part of London is the best place to open an expensive Italian restaurant?**
+**What part of London is the best place to buy a house?**
-The second notebook explores where in London it would it be best to open a new restuarant.
-The analysis leverages the four square API to explore different neighborhood's in London.
-The following questions are answered; what restuarants recieve the best reviews? what restuarants are most popular, and what part of london are they in?
-Is there a type of restaurant that is consistently more popular than others?
+The second notebook explores where in London it would it be best to buy a new home.
+The analysis leverages the four square API to explore different boroughs of London.
+The following questions are answered; what boroughs have the best venues? what venues are most popular?
+Is there a type of venue that is consistently more popular than others?
+Does venue density affect property prices?

 This analysis will help anyone that wants to open up a restaurant in London and wants to know if it is a viable option where they intend on opening.

 # Capstone Project - The Battle of Neighborhoods